snallapa/codepath-todo-app/README.md

 The following **additional** features are implemented:

-* [x] Added a way to check the item on the todo list
+* [x] Added a way to check the item on the todo list to mark item as completed

 ## Video Walkthrough